SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + Handling data consistently and accurately in recruitments is extremely challenging, since the more names you have, the time taken to perform all operations like searching, marking, and copying increases, and the chance for names to slip by increases.)

 A few issues with the month long recruitment:
+- You need to reserve a block of a month for recruitments.
+In 2024 there were 3 weeks left in the semester in November, and hence round 3 got pushed to 2025.
-- First year B.Tech and other branches have different exam schedules, and people will always
+- First year B.Tech and other branches have different exam schedules, and people will always be super anxious about not being able to come the week of exams and the week before (first years be like).
 - + Another issue this leads to is that if all seniors belong to B. Tech, then there's nobody to conduct sessions when B. Tech has exams.

 This level of selectivity captured the most benefits, and I believe that aiming to be more selective gives diminishing marginal benefits and leads to more harms.